 · As a student waits to be taught.

-· As a servant waits on their master.
+· As a servant waits on his master.

 · As a traveler waits for the directions of the guide.

-· As a child waits upon its parent.
+· As a child waits upon his parent.

 ii.
 “Many of his promises bear a long date; but they are sure and infallible.
 Wait, therefore.”
 (Trapp)